BrunSpiegel/HTC-ToDoList/README.md

 //PT - BR//

-desenvolvendo um To Do List (lista de afazeres) para aprender mais sobre Javacript
+Desenvolvendo um To Do List (lista de afazeres) para aprender sobre o React e internalizar o aprendizado de Javascript

 //EN - US//

-I'm developing a To Do List to learn more about JavaScript
+I'm developing a To Do List to learn about the React and internalize JavaScript knowledge.